CUNY-CL/citylex/README.md

 To see the available data sources and options, execute `citylex --help`.

-To generate the lexicon, execute `citylex` with at least one source enabled using the `--enable_X` flags.
+To generate the lexicon, execute `citylex` with at least one source enabled using command-line flags.
 As most of the data is downloaded from outline sources, an internet connection is normally required.
 The process takes roughly four minutes with all sources enabled; much of the time is spent downloading large files.